threadi/wp-personio-integration-light/readme.txt

 = 2.0.5 =
 * Make sure that the cronjob are installed in any case
 * Support for positions without descriptions
+* Fixed import of missing createdAt from Personio
 * Fixed resetting of position order during import
 * Fixed filter regarding pagination